-The Master in International Affairs (MIA) is a two-year full-time programme with a curriculum that develops international affairs professionals with interest in contemporary international changes and challenges.
-The main objective of the programme is to prepare graduates to pursue careers in international organizations, businesses, transnational civil society organizations or within diplomacy.
+The Master in International Affairs (MIA) is a two-year full-time program with a curriculum that develops international affairs professionals with interest in contemporary international changes and challenges.
+The main objective of the program is to prepare graduates to pursue careers in international organizations, businesses, transnational civil society organizations or diplomacy.

 MIA also offers the opportunity to conduct short- and long-term internships and a major final independent study.

 General entry requirements for second cycle-studies and specific entry requirements:

 - Bachelor's Degree with a minimum of 90 credits in a Social Science, Humanities or Economics main field of study;

 students with different curricula can be accepted on an individual basis.

 Click here for the program syllabus.